- Diana Hulst, MPA - Executive Director

 Majority of the time, it is the parents or caretakers that are the ones in charge for the overall well-being of infants, therefore, infants and children are influenced by the relationship they have with their caretakers.
 She believes that ultimately, the individual or child, begins to shape their identity and overall personality by how they view others, how they view themselves in relations to others, and their relationships overall.

 Fun Fact: Lucero enjoys working out and taking group exercise classes.
 Her ultimate fitness goal is to become a Zumba instructor and help others lead an active lifestyle.

-Jasmine recently completed her Masters in Mental Health Counseling at Northern Illinois University, and is currently enrolled in the Doctoral program at NIU.
-She completed her internship at YSB, and we were thrilled to have her come aboard.
+Jasmine completed her Masters in Mental Health Counseling at Northern Illinois University, and is currently enrolled in the Doctoral program at NIU.
+She completed two internships at YSB, and we were thrilled to have her come aboard!